NicolaGibson/SalmanMakes3D/README.md

 This search requires an employee's ID, please make sure that you know it before starting the search.
 In the example below we will be using employee ID 28.

-Using a GET request in Postman enter http://localhost:4000/employees/28, then press the Send button.
+Using a **GET** request in Postman enter http://localhost:4000/employees/28, then press the Send button.

 The employee with the corresponding ID will be returned.

 ## Search for an Employee(s)

-This search is used for returning an employee or employees that much search criterion.
-Searchable values include:
+This search is used for returning an employee or employees that match search criterion.
+You can use the following search parameters:

 firstName
 lastName